 Your child's eyesight is a window to the world, so take good care of it.
-Talk to your child's primary care physician (PCP).
+Talk to your child's primary care provider (PCP).
 Ask if you should schedule an appointment with an eye doctor in the Superior Vision network.

 Check the Aetna Better Health Kids member handbook for details on vision benefits.
-You can find the handbook at aetnabetterhealth.com/ pa/members/chip/handbook.
-You can also call Superior Vision Member Services at 1-800-428-8789 for assistance.
+You can find the handbook at aetnabetterhealth.com/pa/members/medicaid/handbook.
+You can also call Superior Vision Member Services at the number on the back of your ID card 1-866-638-1232 (PA Relay: 7-1-1) for assistance.